pranav-upd/scraper/README.md

 ## RUNNING

 Once you have python and the libraries set up, you can run it using 'python scraper.py'.
 This will automatically retrieve the category list and start building the csv files and downloading the images.
-Make sure to run scaper,py in a subdirectory of your choice since it retrieves/generates 1000+ files (including images and csv files).
+Make sure to run scaper.py in a subdirectory of your choice since it retrieves/generates 1000+ files (including images and csv files).
 It would clutter the desktop very fast, so please avoid running it on the desktop.